AVSimulation/SCANeR-Quick-Starts/Pages/HT_Change_work_environment/HT_Change_work_environment.md

 ## Step 1.
 Open the Configuration Manager

 ​1.
-Click on **"CONFIGURATION" -> "Configuration Manager..."** and a window allowing you to manage you different Configurations will appear.
+Click on `CONFIGURATION` then `Configuration Manager...`and a window allowing you to manage you different Configurations will appear.

 ![](./assets/configurationManagerAccess.png)